GDBobby/Eight-Winds-Engine/README.md

 https://eightwindsengine.wordpress.com/

-## I could fill a textbook with all the people that helped me along the way.
+## I could fill a textbook with all the people that helped me along the way
 Here's a few exceptional sources, in no particular order -
 * brendan galea - https://www.youtube.com/c/BrendanGalea
 * karnkaul - https://github.com/karnkaul (any many other users on the discord he runs)
 * Sascha Willems - https://github.com/SaschaWillems
 * https://learnopengl.com/

-The list goes on, thanks to everyone.
+The list goes on, thanks to everyone